AaryanChhabra/AaryanChhabra.github.io/README.md

 - Worked on deciphering genomic determinants of tissue-specific splicing.

 **Undergraduate Researcher @ Dr Arthur Sherman, Laboratory of Biological Modeling, NIDDK, National Institutes of Health (NIH) (_Dec 2022 -  April 2023_)**
--Metabolic Assessment for Diabetes Screening and Treatment - The project involved exploring models for assessing insulin sensitivity, beta-cell function and their product, disposition index.
+- Metabolic Assessment for Diabetes Screening and Treatment - The project involved exploring models for assessing insulin sensitivity, beta-cell function and their product, disposition index.
 It included testing the suitability of various disposition indices for detecting pre-diabetes and diabetes and developing open-source software in Python.				 -

 **Undergraduate Researcher @ Laboratory of Mathematical Medicine, IISER Pune., IISER Pune (_Aug 2022 -  Nov 2022_)**
 - A Step Towards Capturing Postprandial Hypoglycemic Dip in CGM Data - Involves reinvestigation of the model (using XPPAUT) described in the publication Goel et al., 2018 and an attempt to capture the postprandial hypoglycemic dip.